edgi-govdata-archiving/versionista-outputter/README.md

 2. Execute the script by running:
   `EMAIL=<your versionista email> PASSWORD=<your password> N=<number of hours back> INDEX=<starting index of csv> ruby capybara_script.rb`
 3. If the script completes successfully, you will have new csvs written in the `output/` directory.

+# Extra
+1. Sometimes the current page the script is scraping does not contain the expected html it is seeking.
+In these cases, Capybara will wait a set amount of time to see whether the content appears before giving up and throwing an error ( that we gracefully rescue for diff pages).
+The default time is 2 seconds.
+This number of seconds can me modified by passing the ENV variable "PAGE_WAIT_TIME" when executing the script.
+For example: `PAGE_WAIT_TIME='1.5'` or `PAGE_WAIT_TIME=10` Beware that with too little a wait time, pages of the script besides the comparison pages may start failing.